SpecDetect: Simple, Fast, and Training-Free Detection of LLM-Generated Text via Spectral Analysis: Experiments

 \subsubsection{Performance on Non-English Datasets.}

-To evaluate our method's generalizability beyond English, we conduct experiments on German and Chinese datasets, with results shown in Figure~\ref{fig:non_english}.
-Following previous work \cite{xu2024training}, we test two scenarios: a German task on the WMT16 dataset using mGPT as the source model and GPT-J as the proxy model, and a Chinese task on an economics dataset using Qwen-7B as the source and Yi-1.5-6B as the proxy.
-The results show the strong performance of our framework across these different languages.
-Our base method, SpecDetect, proves to be highly effective, achieving a top-tier AUC.
-Moreover, our enhanced version, SpecDetect++, also delivers very competitive results, outperforming the state-of-the-art Lastde++ in the German scenario.
-This highlights the effectiveness of our approach in non-English settings.
+To evaluate generalizability beyond English, we conduct German and Chinese experiments, shown in Figure~\ref{fig:non_english}.
+Following previous work \cite{xu2024training}, we test German on WMT16 (source: mGPT, proxy: GPT-J) and Chinese on an economics dataset (source: Qwen-7B, proxy: Yi-1.5-6B).
+The results show our framework's strong cross-lingual performance.
+Our base method, SpecDetect, achieves top-tier AUC.
+The enhanced SpecDetect++ is also highly competitive, outperforming the SOTA Lastde++ in the German scenario, highlighting our approach's effectiveness in non-English settings.